Available Academic Tools

 Here are some sample LinkedIn Learning collections available:

 Availability: Adobe Creative Cloud is available on all lab and classroom computers.
 Faculty and staff with university-owned computers can request licenses for Adobe tools (e.g., Photoshop, InDesign, Illustrator, Premiere) by emailing support@stedwards.edu.
-More details may be found at Using Adobe Creative Cloud with your St. Edward's Account.
+For more details, refer to Using Adobe Creative Cloud with Your St. Edward's Account.

 Polling/Audience Response Systems